The Essential Coram Glossary

 Camera Map

-A visual representation of camera locations within a monitored area.
+A Camera Map is a visual representation of camera locations within a monitored area, often including their coverage zones for better security management and optimization.

 Camera Vision

-The capability of a camera system to process and interpret visual data.
+The ability of a camera system to process and interpret visual data for analysis or decision-making.
+It enables tasks like object detection, recognition, and tracking.

 Cat5/Cat6